monarch-initiative/dipper/dipper/sources/README.md

 ##Overview
-Each Source should typically have the following basic things defined: fetch() parse()
+Each Source should typically have the following basic things defined:

+  fetch()

+  parse()

 ##Writing the fetcher()
 * this method is intended to go and fetch the data from the remote locations.
-   * you can add a dictionary of files with a structure like
+* if you can add a dictionary of files with a structure like

     ```python
     files = {
         key : {'file' : local.file.name,
                'url' : 'http://remote.file.location'
         }, ... }
     ```
+then you can simply call the built-in file fetching method to go get all of them.

 ##Writing the parser()